Cerkoryn/PrivacyWallet/Catalyst_Proposal.md

 ### Introduction:

-The Cardano Foundation is dedicated to advancing the Cardano blockchain and supporting the development of new and innovative projects that enhance the capabilities of the Cardano ecosystem.
+The Cardano Community is dedicated to advancing the Cardano blockchain and supporting the development of new and innovative projects that enhance the capabilities of the Cardano ecosystem.
 In this spirit, we are proposing a project to develop a privacy wallet for Cardano that will provide users with enhanced security and privacy features.

 ### Objectives: